-The percentage of fixed to variable remuneration with respect to total remuneration paid to the beneficiaries of the 2021 annual incentive system is given below.
+The percentage of fixed to variable remuneration with respect to total remuneration paid to the beneficiaries of the 2022 annual incentive system 18is given below.
 Table 1 shows emoluments on an individual basis:

-The table does not include non-monetary benefits for 2021.
+The table does not include non-monetary benefits for 2022.
+It should also be noted that the 2022-2024 Long-Term Incentive Plan (LTIP) is a closed, non-rolling plan, whose payment, conditional upon the achievement of the relevant performance indicators, will only be disbursed at the end of 2024.
 Further details are provided under the "Variable non-equity /Bonuses and other incentives" item in Table 1, with relevant details in Table 3b.